Five takeaways from a Jan. 6 hearing focused on Trump post-election chaos

 The threat of thousands of protesters descending on Washington alarmed even some of Trump’s closest supporters, who voiced concerns that violence could erupt as a result.

-Rep. Debbie Lesko (R-Ariz.), a member of the far-right Freedom Caucus, said she asked House leaders to come up with a “safety plan for members.”
+Republican Rep. Debbie Lesko of Arizona, a member of the far-right Freedom Caucus, said she asked House leaders to come up with a “safety plan for members.”

 “I’m actually very concerned about this because we have who knows how many hundreds of thousands of people coming here,” Lesko said, falsely asserting “Antifa” could be present.